Articles

 What Is A Prescription Period?
 A prescription period is a time limit after which the opportunity to claim or the obligation to pay money expires.
 This period begins immediately after an incident occurs or a debt is incurred.
 A prescription period applies to legal claims and debts.
 When does prescription begin to run?
 Prescription commences…

-Why do I need a liability insurance broker?
+Why do I need a liability insurance broker in South Africa?

 Professional liability insurance is a vital part of running a business, so it’s important to get the right cover for your profession.
 A liability insurance broker has experience in different types of professional insurance and risk management.
 A liability broker will work closely with you to identify the risks which your business faces, and they…